Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - What will I do if that happens?

 That’s it.
-No extra layers, no complicated setup.
+No extra steps and no complicated system.

-The key is specificity.
-The more clearly you define each step—especially the obstacle and your “if-then” plan—the more effective the process becomes in real situations.
+The key is being specific.
+The more clearly you define each step—especially the obstacle and your “if-then” plan—the more useful the process becomes when real challenges show up.

-Over time, this simple structure helps turn vague intentions into actions you’re actually prepared to follow through on.
+Over time, this simple framework helps turn vague intentions into actions you’re genuinely prepared to follow through on.

 Final Thoughts

-Most goal-setting methods lean heavily on inspiration.
-But WOOP goal setting takes a different approach—it focuses on reality.
+Most goal-setting methods place a heavy focus on inspiration.
+WOOP goal setting takes a different route—it focuses on reality.

 Visualizing success gives you direction.